 Waugh knew well the familiar notes of adventure strips.
-Since 1934, he had written and drawn Dickie Dare, after Milton Caniff left that strip to launch Terry and the Pirates.
-But Hank, was “a deliberate attempt to work in the field of social usefulness,” he said, and to incorporate an expressive design sense that he admired in the late George Herriman’s Krazy Kat.
-The editors at the strip’s host newspaper, New York’s populist/progressive PM, promised that “The new strip works out interpretive techniques that are as new and different in comic strips as some of those developed by Crockett Johnson in Barnaby,” which PM had launched two years before.
+Since 1934, he had written and drawn Dickie Dare, succeeding Milton Caniff, who left to launch Terry and the Pirates.
+Hank was “a deliberate attempt to work in the field of social usefulness,” he said, but also to incorporate an expressive design sense that he admired in the late George Herriman’s Krazy Kat.
+The strip’s host and syndicator was New York City’s populist/progressive PM newspaper (1940-1948).
+In the run-up to the novel strip’s launch, editors promised that “The new strip works out interpretive techniques that are as new and different in comic strips as some of those developed by Crockett Johnson in Barnaby,” which PM had started two years before.
 For only eight months, Waugh succeeded in giving readers something that looked and sounded unmistakably different from the norm.
 Hank was packed with firsts.
 No comic had ever featured a character with a major physical disability.
-The strip included a regular Black character without whiff of minstrelsy.
-Its unvarnished view of combat veterans returning to civilian life also took an unabashed pluralist, progressive stand on what those soldiers fought to preserve.
-Despite its innovations, Hank is a forgotten strip that has been mentioned by historians more than actually seen or explored.
-And yet the time seems right to resuscitate a lost anti-fascist warrior.
+The strip included a regular Black character and did so without a whiff of mainstream cartoon minstrelsy.
+Waugh’s unvarnished view of combat veterans returning to civilian life also took an unabashed pluralist, progressive stand on what those soldiers fought to preserve.
+Yet, despite these innovations, Hank remains a forgotten strip that seems to get mentioned by historians more than actually seen or explored.
+Still, the time seems right to resuscitate a lost anti-fascist warrior.

 Hank has never been reprinted, and only stray panels and strips appear online.
 An unevenly scanned PDF of one of Waugh’s scrapbooks does include a patchwork of clippings and syndication proofs including most of the full run.
 Here are the first 8 days of the strip.

-Hank was at its most didactic during the inaugural months when Waugh eagerly signaled the strip’s left/populist alignment with PM’s mission.
-At Hank’s launch, both war fronts approached Allied victory, and Waugh frames the effort as a war for pluralist democracy.
+Hank was at its most didactic during the inaugural months when Waugh eagerly signaled the strip’s left/populist alignment. y early 1945, both European and Pacific war fronts were careening towards an Allied victory, and Waugh frames the effort as a war for pluralist democracy.
 Despite casual hatred for “Jap” and “Nip” foes, Hank’s heterogeneous squad is a roll-call of ethnic names and regional roots.
-Their rescuer is the “well-trained Negro” grunt Jerry Green, who becomes the first recurring Black character in a non-Black newspaper comic to avoid ethnic stereotyping.
+Their rescuer is the “well-trained Negro” grunt Jerry Green, who becomes the first recurring Black character in a mainstream newspaper comic to avoid ethnic stereotyping.
 Even the late Capt.
 Killowitz was a German emigree who embraced Allied ideals.
-In sum, Waugh frames American democracy and identity are grounded in shared ideas and ideals, not ethnic or blood origins.
+In sum, Waugh frames American democracy and identity as grounded in shared ideas and ideals, not ethnic or blood origins.
 And Hank himself emerges as a natural democrat.
-Even while claiming to be a grease monkey who lets “others do the thinking” Hank jerry-rigs a grenade throwing slingshot to neutralize a sniper.
+The aw-shucks grease monkey humbly insists he lets “others do the thinking.”
+But he is clever enough to jerry-rigs a grenade throwing slingshot and neutralize a sniper.
 “That wuzn’t thinkin’.
 That was just my reg’ler stuff like fixin’ cars back home,” a knack for “doping things out,” he tells Kollwitz.

-Hank will need that native ability to “dope things out” soon enough.
+Hank will need that native genius for “doping things out” soon enough.
 The departed Killwitz left behind a diary with thoughts about how “everyone should dope things out, that fascism could even happen at home,” Hank recalls.
 Soon enough, a “Veterans Forward” league of nationalists tries to co-opt Hank into being their spokesman.
 Ultimately, Hank and a journalist pal infiltrate and expose the conspiracy as well as its racist nativism.
-“One day, we’ll take the Negroes and Jews and Communists and RUN ‘EM OUT!” one rally speaker barks out from a panel.
-Waugh was fictionalizing a storyline that PM’s own journalists reported at the time about secret connections between European fascism and American political and industrial factions.
+In one of Waugh’s most chilling dailies, one rally speaker barks out from the panel, “One day, we’ll take the Negroes and Jews and Communists and RUN ‘EM OUT!”
+Waugh was fictionalizing a storyline that PM’s own journalists investigated throughout the war, about secret collusion between European fascism and American political and industrial factions.

 About halfway through Hank’s short run, both Waugh’s ideological flexes and design flourishes settle down along with the storyline.
-A series of familiar miscommunications, missing communications and misinterpretations send Hank and Rosalie on a twisty journey towards the marriage that ends the strip at the end of December 1945.
+A series of familiar miscommunications, missed communications and misinterpretations send Hank and Rosalie on a twisty journey towards the marriage that ends the strip at the close of December 1945.
 Believing mistakenly that Rosalie has fallen for a rich rival, Hank takes to sea as a tug boat mate.
+Waugh takes the opportunity to craft some of his most striking art and compositions.
 The ship gets swamped; Hank jumps overboard to save his unconscious Captain; then he himself gets saved from the storm, leading to a romantic reunion and Hank and Rosalie’s hometown marriage in Trueburg, N.J.
 (Yes, Trueburg).
 The sequence allows Waugh to exercise an uncharacteristic but beautiful naturalism in rendering the storm.
+It was a talent he came by naturally.
 Waugh’s father was a noted marine artist.

 Waugh closed the strip at the end of 1945 with Hanks’s marriage and settling into a new home.
 For a strip that began so self-consciously contrary to comic convention, the ending was remarkably prescient of the domestication about to overwhelm adventure comics after the war.
 Waugh withdrew Hank, reportedly because of eyestrain, and he seems to have intended to wrap his story neatly in a bow.
 But for all of its novelty, the Hank strip did not have a clear path forward.
-Waugh was not a strong storyteller.
-None of his characters are engaging or well differentiated.
-The dialogue is hackneyed, the politics two-dimensional.
-The art, however, could be quite striking.
+Waugh was not a the strongest storyteller, and his characterizations were shallow and indistinct.
+The dialogue also tended to look better than it sounded.
+The strip as a whole, however, was unique in purpose and visual atyle.

 Hank was an interesting experiment both in design and messaging that recalls a moment of “Popular Front” coalition that may be relevant today.
 Its politics, and even its aesthetics, extended a partnership among the radical left and liberalism against the common enemy of fascism in the late 1930s.
 While often intellectual in leadership and tone, the Popular Front tried to appeal to working class Americans in its support of Roosevelt’s New Deal programs.
 Stylistically, it is often embodied by the art of WPA posters and regionalist painting that celebrated labor, the wisdom of the common man, ethnic diversity and abstract appeals to a collective democratic identity.